ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-todo:later check availaibility will check fomr external api todo:check every how much time price changed on api and setup TTL on that for cache(instead of 5mn maybe 2 hours or more) todo:resend verifiction email page 404 not found
+todo:later check availaibility will check fomr external api todo:check every how much time price changed on api and setup TTL on that for cache(instead of 5mn maybe 2 hours or more) todo:resend verifiction email page 404 not found todo:except readiness and liveness enpont from rate limit

 mcp,subagent etc: https://claude.com/blog/skills-explained